dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Expressing workflows

-XXX Bizarrely, there may be up to four of these.
+Surprisingly, there could conceivably be as many as four different representations of workflows.

 #### XML or JSON